|

 loose as the young juvenile slammed against the ground.
 Race's brother

-slowly and weakly put one of his forepaws against the injury, lifting the
+slowly and weakly put one of his forepaws against the injury, lifting

-bloodied paw back up to his own eyes, just to verify that he really was
+bloodied paw back up to his own eyes, just to verify that he really

 bleeding.
 Brent was not only bleeding; he was bleeding profusely.
 The